Tuxford Central railway station: Former Services

 There was no Sunday service at Tuxford Central, apart from summer Sundays before World War I.

 In 1922 3 trains per day plied between Chesterfield Market Place and Lincoln with a market day extra on Fridays between Langwith Junction and Lincoln.
 All these trains called at Tuxford Central.

 From 1951 trains stopped running through to Chesterfield, turning back at Langwith Junction instead.
 Otherwise the same pattern continued until the last train on 17 September 1955.

-The only ordinary timetabled passenger trains to ran over the West-North chord were an all-year weekday service between Leeds, Doncaster, Mansfield and Nottingham (with through carriages to Bournemouth), from 11 July 1927 until withdrawn from 1 May 1933; they did not call at either Tuxford station.
+The only ordinary timetabled passenger trains to run over the West-North chord were an all-year weekday service between Leeds, Doncaster, Mansfield and Nottingham (with through carriages to Bournemouth), from 11 July 1927 until withdrawn from 1 May 1933; they did not call at either Tuxford station.
 Thereafter, Summer holiday trains from Nottinghamshire via Mansfield Central to the Yorkshire Coast did so for many years, passing through Tuxford Central and Tuxford North without stopping.
 During World War II these were suspended, but an unadvertised workers' train between Mansfield and Ranskill used the curve between 1942 and 1945.

 Trains continued to pass, with Summer excursions both via Lincoln and via the North-West chord continuing until 1964, but the picture was of progressive decline.
 The chord was closed on 3 February 1969, ending one source of through traffic.
 The run-down was abruptly accelerated in 1980 when a derailment east of Fledborough Viaduct led to the immediate closure of the line as a through route.

 From 1980 the only traffic, apart from occasional enthusiasts' specials, was coal to High Marnham Power Station.
 After the power station closed in 2003 the track through the station site became redundant.